Terry A. O'Neal: Poetry

-Although O’Neal is best known for her young adult fiction novel, she is also a highly accomplished poet.
-Being exposed to Harlem Renaissance poets in her youth sparked a fondness in her for poetry at a young age.
-American historian and state librarian of California, Dr. Kevin Starr, formally said: “Her poems are reflective of African American culture and at the same time underscore our universal humanity.”
+Although O'Neal is best known for her young adult fiction novel, she is also a poet as a result of interest in Harlem Renaissance poets while young.
+American historian and state librarian of California, Dr. Kevin Starr, dommented: "Her poems are reflective of African American culture and at the same time underscore our universal humanity."

-O’Neal largely credits her mother, also a talented poet, who introduced her to the art of poetry in her early childhood.
+O'Neal credits her mother, also a poet, who introduced her to poetry in her early childhood.
 A 2022 article in Inside Sacramento Magazine noted:

-"I credit my mother for everything,” says O’Neal, raised in Stockton by her mother, Barbara Ann Tillman-Williams, a native of Louisiana who moved to California in the 1970s but reared O’Neal and her three siblings as if they were still in the south.
+"I credit my mother for everything," says O'Neal, raised in Stockton by her mother, Barbara Ann Tillman-Williams, a native of Louisiana who moved to California in the 1970s but reared O'Neal and her three siblings as if they were still in the south.
 "My mother was a seamstress, a chef, a poet, she could draw—she was an all-encompassing creative person, so how could I not be?
 She was always encouraging, always inspiring me to be a better me.
 The great I am is because of her."

-After freeing a tumultuous marriage, O'Neal released a cathartic book of poetry entitled The Sparrow's Plight: Woes of a 21st Century Black Poet (2014).
+After her divorce, O'Neal released a book of poetry titled The Sparrow's Plight: Woes of a 21st Century Black Poet (2014).
 In the book, the author speaks of her run-ins with life being a Black, liberated woman in a White America, racial injustice, and the tragedies unfolding around the world.
 In the foreword by author and literary critic, Rudolph Lewis, he pointed out:

-Neither Gil Scott-Heron nor Richard Wright could have written as poetically with such depth and beauty as Terry a O’Neal does with regard to two recent issues, namely, the tragedies of Fukishima and African child soldiers.
+Neither Gil Scott-Heron nor Richard Wright could have written as poetically with such depth and beauty as Terry a O'Neal does with regard to two recent issues, namely, the tragedies of Fukishima and African child soldiers.
 I can imagine some poet might have been quite graphic when it comes to the inhumane wreckage caused by the tsunami and earthquake in northern Japan and the meltdown of six nuclear reactors.
 But in the nine line poem "disaster zone," O'Neal captures the horror in words of wondrous awe.